MclPio/weather-app/README.md

 # weather-app

+## Features:

+- toggle displaying the data in Fahrenheit or Celsius
+- the look of the search bar changes based on weather conditions

 ## Todos:

-- toggle displaying the data in Fahrenheit or Celsius
-- change the look of the page based on the data
-  - maybe by changing the color of the background or by adding images that describe the weather.
-(You could even use the Giphy API to find appropriate weather-related gifs and display them)
 - Handle failed API requests (bulma css loading bar keeps going in some cases)
+- Save last searched location as default, store in local storage
+- Auto detect location option?